Rocksar/NNGo/README.md

 # NNGo
-Policy Network ,Convolutional Neural Network.
+Policy Network, Convolutional Neural Network.

 Requirement to get it working:
 - Python 3.5 environment with TensorFlow and Keras properly installed